 Revenue from our asphalt construction paving business is recognized over time using the percentage-of-completion method under the cost approach.
 The percentage of completion is determined by costs incurred to date as a percentage of total costs estimated for the project.
 Under this approach, recognized contract revenue equals the total estimated contract revenue multiplied by the percentage of completion.
-Future revenues from unsatisfied performance obligations (including contracts with an expected duration of 1 year or less) at March 31, 2024 and 2023 were \$ 158.6 million and \$ 126.2 million, respectively.
-The remaining period to complete the obligations at March 31, 2024 ranged from 1 month to 42 months.
+Future revenues from unsatisfied performance obligations (including contracts with an expected duration of 1 year or less) at March 31, 2024 June 30, 2024 and 2023 were \$158.6 million \$271.6 million and \$126.2 million \$130.2 million, respectively.
+The remaining period to complete the obligations at March 31, 2024 June 30, 2024 ranged from 1 month to 42 54 months.
+The increase in future revenues from unsatisfied performance obligations is primarily due to acquisitions completed during the second quarter of 2024 (refer to Note 16 for further information).